OleVik/grav-plugin-twigfeeds/README.md

 This will iterate over each feed and output the name, retrieved title (as a link), amount of items, and the first two items in each feed.

-Since v1.1.0 we can also access any defined feed by name, like this:
+We can also access any feed by its defined name:

 ```
 {% for name, feed in twig_feeds if name == 'NY Times' %}